Why WordPress Speed Matters in 2026

 - How-to guides (0.5-1%): "How to start a blog" — naturally leads to hosting recommendation

-Understanding Google's E-E-A-T for Content Quality
+What Google's E-E-A-T Means in Practice for Content Quality

 Google evaluates content quality using E-E-A-T: Experience, Expertise, Authority, and Trust.
 Understanding these factors helps create content that ranks and maintains rankings long-term: